portive/wysimark/.github/ISSUE_TEMPLATE/bug.md

 ---

 **Description**
+One bug only per issue please.
 A clear and concise description of what the bug is.

 **Reproduction**
 A GIF or video showing the issue happening.
 If you don't include this, your issue may be closed, if it's too hard to figure out exactly what is going wrong.